indrode/meatspace/content/i/zimdb.md

 1. trigger a sample call and examine the result
 2. define what we want to fetch (via tests)
 3. implement it!
-4. transform it into a gem (we may do that earlier in the process)
+4. transform it into a gem (we may start doing that earlier in the process)

 ###1.
 The Call

-[imdbapi.com](http://www.imdbapi.com/) provides a nice interface to make sample calls.
-It is also very convenient that responses are nicely packed in a JSON.
+[imdbapi.com](http://www.imdbapi.com/) provides a nice web interface to make sample calls.
+It is also very convenient that responses are nicely packed in JSON.
 For now, we'll just search for movies by title, but we could additionally allow searching movies by IMDb-ID and year.
 Here is how a sample response looks like:

 <pre><code>
 #!json
 {"Title":"The Godfather","Year":"1972","Rated":"R","Released":"24 Mar 1972","Genre":"Crime, Drama","Director":"Francis Ford Coppola","Writer":"Mario Puzo, Mario Puzo","Actors":"Marlon Brando, Al Pacino, James Caan, Diane Keaton","Plot":"The aging patriarch of an organized crime dynasty transfers control of his clandestine empire to his reluctant son.","Poster":"http://ia.media-imdb.com/images/M/MV5BMTIyMTIxNjI5NF5BMl5BanBnXkFtZTcwNzQzNDM5MQ@@._V1._SX320.jpg","Runtime":"2 hrs 55 mins","Rating":"9.2","Votes":"436305","ID":"tt0068646","Response":"True"}
 </code></pre>

-For our API wrapper, we would like to fetch all of these movie attributes.
+For our API wrapper, we would like to fetch some of these movie attributes.
 So let's fire up your favorite text editor and create a new file.
 We'll create a new folder and some subfolders too while we're at it.

 <pre><code>
 #!sql